'I Just Felt Wronged:' Disabled Veteran, Proud Steelworker Devastated After ArcelorMittal Cuts His Job

 HEBRON, Ind.
 (CBS) — Twenty-nine million – that is the number of American workers now not working, getting unemployment, and having lost livelihoods – largely because of the pandemic.

-Christian Peters of Hebron, Indiana is one of the 29 million.
+Christian Peters of Hebron, Ind., is one of the 29 million.
 Peters, 39, is an American worker – well, he was.

 “It was wrong – and I never thought that they would do that to me,” Peters said, “and I just wanted people to know…”